 details of the reasons.
-Screened out with mitigation.
+Screened out.
 Internal procedure based on best practice and legislation.
-Steps have been taken within the policy to address potential equality issues arising from disability and pregnancy related illness.
-If the decision is not to conduct an equality impact assessment the pauthority should consider if the policy should be mitigated or an alterpolicy be introduced.
-Procedure has been mitigated with specific reference to disability and pregnancy related illness.
-If the decision is to subject the policy to an equality impact assessm provide details of the reasons. ent, please assessment as the tools to be utilised for such assessments.
-Further advice on equality impact assessment may be found in a separate Commission publication: Practical Guidance on Equality Impact Assessment.
+If the decision is not to conduct an equality impact assessment the p authority should consider if the policy should be mitigated or an alter- policy be introduced. native n/a If the decision is to subject the policy to an equality impact assessme provide details of the reasons. ent, please